 That’s a very delicate process, which depends on set amounts of a specific type of refrigerant to work.
 When the process gets thrown off, ice or frost is the result.
 It’s a problem because it forms an insulating layer between the refrigerant and the air it’s supposed to cool.
 That increases the strain on the system, forcing it to work harder to cool your home and raising both your monthly energy bills and the risk of a breakdown elsewhere in the system.

 Even worse, the situation tends to become more dire as time goes on: more ice forms, the air conditioner has to work even harder, the air never gets quite as cool as it needs to, and if the situation isn’t addressed, it will result in a serious breakdown.

 Over the years, we have customized our service to meet the needs of our customers.
 We understand that no one wants to wait to get the air conditioning repairs they need for their home or business.

 Frost on the air conditioning coils can arise from a number of different sources, including (but not limited to) the following:

-- Dirty Coils.
+Dirty Coils.
 Dirt or dust on the coils can result in frost forming.
-This can be a problem in the spring, after a long winter where the air conditioner has sat unused for several months.
+This can be a problem in the spring, after a long winter in which the air conditioner sat unused for many months.

 As you may notice, none of these issues are connected to the coils themselves.
 That’s why you should never attempt to scrape the ice off of the coils: you might damage them and the ice will only reform anyway.
 Neither should you ever attempt to diagnose or correct the issue on your own.
 Instead, turn off the system and call a repair service right away!